InvisRaidinq/QueryAPI-Bukkit/README.md

 # QueryAPI-Bukkit
 ``NOTE: This plugin is untested, it's open source hence and is super easy to work with.
 Please report and issues to me``

+QueryAPI runs as its own bukkit plugins, so you'll need it in the ``plugins`` directory of each server you plan to retrieve information from.
+I'd also highly advise that you set the plugin as a dependency in your plugin.yml: ```softdepend: [QueryAPI-Bukkit]```, or as a hard dependency depending on your implementation.

+I'm also going to mention that you need to be on the SAME REDIS INSTANCE in order to communicate the information.
+I feel as if I shouldn't need to say this, but you'd be surprised.

 # Compiling
 First, clone the repository using ``git clone https://github.com/InvisRaidinq/QueryAPI-Bukkit.git``, and then compile using ``cd QueryAPI-Bukkit && mvn clean install``.
 A ``target/`` directory will be created, with the compiled JAR file.